-The McLeod Group is part of a new voice for a rejuvenated Canadian role in the world.
+The McLeod Group is part of a new voice working to strengthen Canada’s contribution to a better world.
 Where Canada once led, today we follow.
 We are timid where daring and courage once prevailed; calculating where generosity was once our watchword.
 These are not recent problems, and they are not irreversible.

 The McLeod Group is made up of professionals with many years of experience in government, civil society and academia, working across the fields of international development, diplomacy and foreign policy.
-We meet on a regular basis to formulate positions on some of the most pressing challenges facing this generation of Canadians and those to come – urgent challenges that are global in nature.
+We work with others who value human rights, inclusion, equality and sustainable development to advance Canadian policy and action on international cooperation and foreign affairs.

 Canadians expect their government to do the right thing, and to do things right when it comes to international affairs.
 However, a partisan domestic agenda is now implemented internationally.
 It includes suppression of discussion about human rights, an opportunistic Middle East policy, turning our backs on much of Africa, cutting our aid budget, backsliding on gender equality, and becoming an embarrassment on environmental issues.
 Read More…